annalbenson/StockWatch/README.md

 Installation
 - USB Cable
-- Android device with minimum sdk of 21
+- Android device or emulator with minimum SDK 21
 - Android Studio or equivalent IDE